-We are currently accepting bookings in North Jersey and New York City.
+All lessons are currently virtual.
 Actors of all genders and colors are welcome to apply.
 If you are looking for help with general public speaking, please indicate this in your inquiry.

 Email firstname.lastname@example.org to inquire and receive a quote.

-Summer Dawn Reyes is the Founder and Director of Thinking In Full Color (TIFC).
+Summer Dawn is the Founder and Director of In Full Color (IFC).
 After seeing a need for more authentic representations of women of color in the arts, Summer created In Full Color in 2015.
-The show was a hit and gave rise to TIFC.
+The show was a hit and gave rise to IFC.
 She is also the co-founder of 68 Productions, a theatrical company dedicated to producing work by and for people of color.
 She is a winner of the Permanent Career Award in Literature from the Society of Arts and Letters-NJ and the N.J.
 Governor's Award in Arts Education.